CSUN Alum Doug Emhoff Projected to Be America’s First ‘Second Gentleman’

 With Pennsylvania called for former Vice President Joe Biden on Saturday, the Democratic nominee is projected to become the 46th president of the United States.
 His running mate, U.S. Sen. Kamala Harris, is set to make history as the first female vice president-elect in U.S. history.
 And by her side, her husband, CSUN alumnus Doug Emhoff ’87 (Communication Studies), is projected to become the first “Second Gentleman” in U.S. history.

-Douglas Emhoff, a partner in global law firm DLA Piper who married Harris in 2014, graduated from CSUN in 1987 with a bachelor’s in communication studies.
-He and Harris are both members of the CSUN President’s Associates philanthropic support organization and longtime supporters of CSUN.
+Emhoff, a partner in global law firm DLA Piper, married Harris in 2014.
+The couple are both members of the CSUN President’s Associates philanthropic support organization and longtime supporters of the university.

-“It’s incredibly exciting to have a CSUN alumnus be part of this historic moment,” said CSUN President Dianne F. Harrison.
-“Douglas Emhoff has had an important and influential career in the legal profession, and we are proud to call him a Matador.”
+“It’s incredibly exciting to have a CSUN alumnus be part of this historic moment,” CSUN President Dianne F. Harrison said earlier this year when Biden picked Harris as his running mate.
+“Doug Emhoff has had an important and influential career in the legal profession, and we are proud to call him a Matador.”

 Emhoff specializes in media, sports and entertainment, representing corporations and high-profile individuals in business, entertainment and intellectual property litigation disputes.
 He is licensed to practice law in California and Washington, D.C.
 He is a native of Brooklyn, and after CSUN he graduated from the USC Gould School of Law.
 He opened his own law firm in 2000 that was later acquired by the Venable law firm.

-He has been an enthusiastic supporter of Harris’ during her campaigns over the years.
-He shared his excitement about her new opportunity on Twitter.
+He has been an enthusiastic supporter of Harris during her campaigns over the years.
+In August, he shared his excitement about her new opportunity on Twitter.